haowern98/readme/README.md

 <ins>Overview</ins>

-This flow is resposnsible for the processing of leave creation requests received via email and creating a new leave entry in the Leave Excel file
+This flow is resposnsible for the processing of leave creation requests received via email and creating a new leave entry in the Leave Excel file.

 <ins>Implementation</ins>